Building a throw back / retro PC can be

 The continuing adventures of the Retro Machine.
 Old Athlon machines (hell any machine from the late 90s) have this lovely high pitched whine associated with them.
 Usually this came from 2 places: the CPU cooler and the Power supply.

-Noctua fan the right size.
-So I hot glued a 60mm fan over the
+couldn’t find a Noctua fan the right size.
+So I hot glued a 60mm

-made sure it was discharged and then very carefully
+Noctua fan.
+I made sure it was discharged and then very

-replaced the fan in the Power supply.
-I added 2 wires to adapt
+carefully replaced the fan in the Power supply.
+I added 2 wires

-original set up too.
-Over all the system is much quieter when
+was in the original set up too.
+Over all the system is much

-running.
+quieter when running.
 The high pitched whine is gone.
-The main downside is
+The main

-that it doesn’t sound like a high performance machine form the
+downside is that it doesn’t sound like a high performance

 The latest update to my retro PC build is a USB 2.0 PCI card.
 This particular card comes with a pin-out for internal accessories and a internal USB 2.0 port along with the 2 external ports on the back.
 I got it so I could move files to this machine faster than I could before.
 Quake 2 with the motherboards USB 1.0 ports took around 30 minutes to copy, with this card, it takes about 5-8 minutes.

-box and shrink wrap.
-It looked ready for the display shelf at
+still in it’s box and shrink wrap.
+It looked ready for the